dewhurstwill/blog/_posts/2021-01-19-leaking-aws-s3-credentials-experiment.md

 FILE_PREFIX="blob_"
  ```

->  Note: On *nix based systems "dotfiles" are usually hidden by deafult
+>  Note: On *nix based systems "dotfiles" are usually hidden by default